farid-anf/Knowledge/Risk-Models.md

 - It is valuable for portfolio managers, risk analysts, and regulators who need to assess the impact of extreme losses on their investments or financial systems.
 - By considering the losses that go beyond the VaR threshold, CVaR helps in understanding the real potential for financial ruin in extreme market conditions.

-Would you like to see the complete implementation of this example in Python, or do you have specific questions on CVaR?

 ---

 ### **3. Stress Testing and Scenario Analysis**